Incoming Exchange Program

 - For Fall semester or academic year (August start): April 30

-- For Spring semester (January start): October 31
+- For Spring semester (January start): October 18

 Academic Information

-Manhattan College encompasses five Schools:
+Manhattan University encompasses three Schools:

-All undergraduate (Bachelor’s) academic programs are open to both One La Salle applicants and applicants from Manhattan College's exchange partners.
+All undergraduate (Bachelor’s) academic programs are open to both One La Salle applicants and applicants from Manhattan University's exchange partners.
 Eligibility for specific programs will be determined based on the applicant’s academic background and qualifications.
 The language of instruction for all programs is English.

 Housing Information